This month is Audio Book Month!

 The Curb Cut Effect

 Audio books show how social developments created to benefit people with disabilities also improve quality of life for non-disabled people.
 This idea is called the curb cut effect.
 The curb cut effect happens when something is created to help one group of the population and ends up benefiting many more people.
-Its name comes from the concept of curb cuts, which allow people using mobility devices to cross streets.
+Its name comes from the concept of curb cuts, which allow people using assistive devices to cross streets.
 Curb cuts turned out to be helpful for many other people, including people:

 - With children in strollers